-Lavaysse et al. (2009) monitored the seasonal evolution of the West African Heat Low (WAHL) using ERA-40 reanalyses and brightness temperature from the Cloud Archive User Service (CLAUS).
-They found a north-westward migration of the West African Heat Low (WAHL) from a position south of the Darfur mountains in the winter to a location over the Sahara between the Hoggar and the Atlas mountains during the summer.
-They also estimated the climatological onset of the SHL occurring around the 20th June (from the period 1984-2001) some days before the climatological monsoon onset date.
+Lavaysse et al. (2009) monitored the seasonal evolution of the West African heat low (WAHL) using ERA-40 reanalyses and brightness temperature from the Cloud Archive User Service (CLAUS).
+They found a northwestward migration of the WAHL from a position south of the Darfur mountains in the winter to a location over the Sahara between the Hoggar and the Atlas mountains during the summer.
+They also estimated the climatological onset of the SHL occurring around 20 June (from the period 1984-2001) some days before the climatological monsoon onset date.
 This highlights strong links between the SHL and the monsoon flux.
-Chauvin et al. (2010) assessed the intraseasonal variability of the SHL and its link with midlatitudes using National Center for Environment Prediction (NCEP-2) reanalysis data.
-They found a robust mode of variability of the SHL over North Africa and the Mediterranean which can be decomposed into two phases called: eastwest oscillations.
+Chauvin et al. (2010) assessed the intraseasonal variability in the SHL and its link with midlatitudes using National Centers for Environmental Prediction (NCEP-2) reanalysis data.
+They found a robust mode of variability in the SHL over North Africa and the Mediterranean which can be decomposed into two phases called east-west oscillations.
 The west phase corresponds to a maximum temperature over the coast of Morocco-Mauritania, propagating southwestward, and a minimum temperature between Libya and Sicily, propagating southeastward.
 The east phase corresponds to the opposite temperature structure which propagates as in the west phase.
-Roehrig et al. (2011) studied the link between the variability of convection in the Sahel region and the variability of the SHL at intra-seasonal time scale using NCEP-2 reanalysis data.
+Roehrig et al. (2011) studied the link between the variability in convection in the Sahel region and the variability in the SHL at an intraseasonal timescale using NCEP-2 reanalysis data.
 They showed that the onset of the monsoon is associated with strong SHL activity when the northerlies coming from the Mediterranean (sometimes called ventilation) are weak.
-Conversely, they revealed that the formation of a strong cold air surge over Libya and Egypt and its propagation toward the Sahel lead to the decrease of the SHL, which inhibits the WAM onset.
+Conversely, they revealed that the formation of a strong cold air surge over Libya and Egypt and its propagation toward the Sahel lead to the decrease in the SHL, which inhibits the WAM onset.

-As detailed above, previous work has evidenced the importance and the role of the SHL on the West African climate.
+As detailed above, previous work has evidenced the importance and the role of the SHL in the West African climate.
 These studies are based on a climatological view of the SHL using mostly reanalysis data.
-One may legitimately wonder how seasonal forecast models represent the SHL evolution?
+One may legitimately wonder how seasonal forecast models represent the SHL evolution.

-The seasonal forecast is a long-term forecast which is very useful by allowing an anticipation of seasonal trends.
-The use of ensemble forecast for seasonal forecasting provides a range of forecasts and gives information about the spread associated with the forecast of a specific variable.
-Ensemble forecast models lead to an improvement of the predictive skills of some atmospheric variables (Haiden et al., 2015; Lavaysse et al., 2019).
-The evaluation of the SHL behaviour in seasonal forecast models has not been addressed yet.
+The seasonal forecast is a long-term forecast which is very useful because it allows an anticipation of seasonal trends.
+The use of an ensemble forecast for seasonal forecasting provides a range of forecasts and gives information about the spread associated with the forecast of a specific variable.
+Ensemble forecast models lead to an improvement in the predictive skills of some atmospheric variables (Haiden et al., 2015; Lavaysse et al., 2019).
+The evaluation of the SHL behavior in seasonal forecast models has not been addressed yet.
 Roehrig et al. (2013) show that the mean temperature over the Sahara from July to September is well correlated with rainfall position over the Sahel region.
-Provided that the SHL characteristics (i.e. the east and west pulsations of the Heat low, its intensity and its interannual variability) are well captured in seasonal forecast models simulations, they can be used as predictors for rainfall in the Sahel area.
+Provided that the SHL characteristics (i.e., the east and west pulsations of the heat low, its intensity, and its interannual variability) are well captured in seasonal forecast models simulations, they can be used as predictors for rainfall in the Sahel area.

-The goal of this article is: i) to investigate the representation and the forecast skills of the SHL in two seasonal forecast models and ii) to evaluate the added value value of bias correction techniques on raw seasonal forecasts.
+The goal of this article is (i) to investigate the representation and the forecast skills of the SHL in two seasonal forecast models and (ii) to evaluate the added value of bias correction techniques on raw seasonal forecasts.
 Bias issues are very frequent in seasonal forecast models; by correcting them with statistical methods, the predictive skills of the models can be improved in order to provide atmospheric variables that better fit the characteristics of the observation.